jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 Once these scores are assigned, the relationships can be deaggregated and the correlation $$r$$ can be computed.

 # Dependence
 Matched pairs are two samples that are statistically dependent.
-THe objective is to determine whether the margins of the table are the same.
+The objective is to determine whether the margins of the table are the same.

-Suppose people are surveyd at two time points and the objective is to measure whether their categorization stays the same over time.
+Suppose people are surveyed at two time points and the objective is to measure whether their categorization stays the same over time.

 $$H_0: p_{12} = p_{21}$$